jonjelliott1/Beta-IOGame/Project Notes.md

 Attempting to get it running.

 9:15 AM Example code running.
 9:16 AM Now I will start following tutorial.
+10:01 AM I have all of the files and folders in place.
+Going to try to run npm now.